David Wehlau

 My Current Work

 I have been in Kingston since the fall of 1992.
-I work regularly on joint projects with Eddy Campbell, Ian Hughes who are both members of the Queen's math department.
+I work regularly on joint projects with Eddy Campbell and Ivan Dmitrov and Chareles Paquette. who are members of the Queen's math department.
 In 2004 Eddy moved to Memorial University of Newfoundland where he is the Vice President Academic and the Pro Vice Chancellor.
 (I always suspected that Eddy was in favour of vice but who knew he could parlay it into a salary?)
-He is now acting President of Memorial.
+He is now President of the University of New Brunswick.
 From 1995 until August 1999 Jim Shank was also at Queen's.
 In August 1999, Jim left us for the greener pastures (and better choir) at the University of Kent at Canterbury, England.
 Jim and I are still working together but we now usually use email to conduct our discussions.
 There are a number of algebraists at Queen's.
-Among those I regularly work with are Mike Roth, Greg Smith, and Tony Geramita.
-Another one of my regular collaborators on invariant theory is Gregor Kemper.
+Among those I work with are Mike Roth, Greg Smith, and Ivan Dmitrov.

-The algebraists at Queen's have a whole lot of fun doing research and attending our various seminars (including the algebraic geometry seminar).
+The algebraists at Queen's have a whole lot of fun doing research and attending our various seminars (including the algebraic and geometry seminar and the curve seminar).

 o